orion78fr/Livesplit-isaac-autosplitter/README.md

 It reads the log file of TBoI:R and check for certain lines (start of run, start of ending cinematic...).
 Log format probably have changed for Afterbirth and Afterbirth+ extensions, so some changes may be necessary.
 It check the file length to avoid reading the file each tick update.

+Some ideas :

+ - Log the seeds for each splits
+ - Reset count and time for each character
+ - In-game timer